Generic Name: methylprednisolone (METH-il-pred-NIS-oh-lone)

 - Talk with your doctor before you receive any vaccine.

 - Lab tests, such as adrenal function tests or blood pressure monitoring, may be performed while you use Medrol.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Corticosteroids may affect growth rate in CHILDREN and teenagers in some cases.
 They may need regular growth checks while they use Medrol.

 - Medrol should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Medrol while you are pregnant.
 It is not known if Medrol is found in breast milk.
 If you are or will be breast-feeding while you use Medrol, check with your doctor.
 Discuss any possible risks to your baby.

-If you suddenly stop taking Medrol, you may experience WITHDRAWAL symptoms, including unbalanced hormones (in both men and women).
+If you stop taking Medrol suddenly, you may have WITHDRAWAL symptoms.
+These may include unbalanced hormones (in both men and women).

 Possible side effects of Medrol:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: